-Geofencing marketing, quite a fancy name for this marketing strategy.
+Geofencing marketing is quite a fancy name for this marketing strategy.

 For this long-awaited case study, we will explain the concept behind the geofencing marketing with the successful case of the North Face, an outdoor clothing company.